Cognitive semantics: Categorization and cognition

 For Lakoff, prototype effects can be explained in large part due to the effects of idealized cognitive models.
 That is, domains are organized with an ideal notion of the world that may or may not fit reality.
 For example, the word "bachelor" is commonly defined as "unmarried adult male".
-However, this concept has been created with a particular ideal of what a bachelor is like: an adult, uncelibate, independent, socialized, and promiscuous.
+However, this concept has been created with a particular ideal of what a bachelor is like: an adult, non-celibate, independent, socialized, and promiscuous.
 Reality might either strain the expectations of the concept, or create false positives.
 That is, people typically want to widen the meaning of "bachelor" to include exceptions like "a sexually active seventeen-year-old who lives alone and owns his own firm" (not technically an adult but seemingly still a bachelor), and this can be considered a kind of straining of the definition.
 Moreover, speakers would tend to want to exclude from the concept of bachelor certain false positives, such as those adult unmarried males that don't bear much resemblance to the ideal: i.e., the Pope, or Tarzan.
 Prototype effects may also be explained as a function of either basic-level categorization and typicality, closeness to an ideal, or stereotyping.

 So viewed, prototype theory seems to give an account of category structure.
 However, there are a number of criticisms of this interpretation of the data.
 Indeed, Rosch and Lakoff, themselves chief advocates of prototype theory, have emphasized in their later works that the findings of prototype theory do not necessarily tell us anything about category structure.
 Some theorists in the cognitive semantics tradition have challenged both classical and prototype accounts of category structure by proposing the dynamic construal account, where category structure is always created "on-line"—and so, that categories have no structure outside of the context of use.